GoogleCloudPlatform/spanner-migration-tool/sources/sqlserver/README.md

 details of the tool's SQLserver capabilities.
 For general HarbourBridge information see this [README](https://github.com/cloudspannerecosystem/harbourbridge#harbourbridge-spanner-evaluation-and-migration).

+We currently do not support dump file mode for SQL Server.
+The only way to use HarbourBridge with SQL Server is connecting directly.

 Note that either _'sqlserver'_ or _'mssql'_ can be used as an identifier with the flag `-source` in the command line.

 ## Example SQLServer Usage